Lot-et-Garonne: tourism and sightseeing

 Lot-et-Garonne is perhaps the France that you always hoped existed but could never quite find - medieval villages and sunflower fields, quiet roads and small farms in gently rolling countryside.
 One of the 'best kept secrets' in France!

-The Lot-et-Garonne department is situated in south-west France to the south of the Dordogne and north of Gascony.
-It forms part of the Aquitaine region of France.
+The Lot-et-Garonne department is in south-west France to the south of the Dordogne and north of Gascony, where it forms part of the Aquitaine region of France.

 Everywhere in the department you will find quiet roads through fields of sunflowers, traditional market towns and small picturesque villages, and orchards - typically of plum trees grown for the delicious pruneaux d'Agen, a local speciality.

 Places to visit in Lot-et-Garonne with reviews from France This Way

 Below you can see a description of Lot-et-Garonne and its highlights.
 For details of each place (town, village, attraction...) that we have reviewed see places to visit in Lot-et-Garonne.